Step-by-Step Tutorial: IIS

 NOTE: THIS IS NOT SUPPORTED BY MICROSOFT; PROCEED WITH CAUTION AND AT YOUR OWN RISK.

 Perform the following steps on the Web Front End servers only.

-When working with websites it is imperative to the users, customers and possibly potential customers to be able to locate information when accessing them.
+When working with websites, it is imperative for the users, customers, and possibly potential customers to be able to locate information when accessing them.
 Change is inevitable within life just as much as it is in the companies and organizations that employ us.
 Companies change their structure, names, products, and so forth, which eventually reach the website.
 This tutorial will ensure that any of those do not impact SEO rankings and 404 Page Not Found errors.

 In order to obtain the extension for IIS go to http://www.iis.net/downloads/microsoft/url-rewrite and download the extension.

 Once the extension is downloaded, you can install it on the server.
 After the extension is installed, close and reopen IIS Manager to begin utilizing the extension.

 Create a Mapping

 1. From within IIS Manager, click on the site you wish to add the redirect/rewrites too.

 2. Under the IIS section in the middle pane select URL Rewrite.